St. Michael's College, Brussels

-St. Michael's College (Collège Saint-Michel) is a Roman Catholic secondary school in the Brussels municipality of Etterbeek, Belgium.
+St. Michael's College (Collège Saint-Michel and officially known as Centre Scolaire Saint-Michel) is a Catholic secondary school in the Brussels municipality of Etterbeek, Belgium.
 The school was built in 1905 by the Society of Jesus in order to replace the previous school that had become too small.
 It is situated next to the Jesuit administered Church of St. John Berchmans.

 History

 The current St. Michael's College is chronologically the third college to be built:

 The first college

 The Jesuits have been in Brussels since 1586.
 By the request of the Archdukes Albert VII and Isabella, the Jesuits agreed to open a college.
 Inaugurated on 14 July 1604, the college is composed of a large rectangle formed by the Rue de la Paille/Strostraat, the Rue de Ruysbroeck/Ruisbroekstraat and the Rue d'Or/Goudenstraat.
 The Jesuits were ejected from the school in 1773 and it was demolished in 1891.

 The second college

 In 1814, the Jesuits returned to Belgium and opened the French-speaking St. Michael's College 19 years later in the Chapel Church area of the city.
 In 1905, the expanding population forced the Jesuits to not only expand the college but to also look for a location for a new college.
 In 1905, the college on the Rue des Ursulines/Ursulinenstraat was renamed as St John Berchmans College and the new college in the Etterbeek part of the city became St. Michael's College.